-Observers collect data on species composition of the catch, weights of fish caught, disposition of landed species, protected species interactions, and more.
-For example, observers working on processing vessels can often collect stomach content data to inform fishery life history and diet research; these data would be difficult to collect.
-In some fisheries, observers provide valuable assistance to researchers with tagging projects involving sharks, tunas, sablefish, spiny lobsters, swordfish, and even some species of sea turtles.
+Observers collect data on species composition of catch, weights of fish caught, disposition of landed species, protected species interactions, and more.
+For example, some observers working on processing vessels collect stomach content data to inform fishery life history and diet research; these data would be difficult to collect otherwise.
+In some fisheries, observers provide valuable assistance to researchers by assisting with tagging projects involving sharks, tunas, sablefish, spiny lobsters, swordfish, and even some species of sea turtles.
 Observers also provide reports on interactions with banded seabirds, which are banded by scientists and resource managers to track representative data for individuals within a population.

 How are these data used?

-Data collected by fisheries observers are used for:
+Data collected by fishery observers are used for:

-- Evaluating fisheries impacts on protected species such as marine mammals and sea turtles, and measuring compliance with fisheries regulations.
+Evaluating fisheries’ impacts on protected species such as marine mammals, sea turtles, and seabirds.

 Where do observers work?

-Fisheries observers and at-sea monitors are placed on select commercial fishing and processing vessels, at shoreside processing plants, and on motherships.
-Not every vessel carries an observer.
-When observing, most observers are at sea.
-Fisheries observers work in U.S. domestic waters up to 200 miles from shore, and on U.S. and international vessels fishing the high seas.
+Fishery observers and at-sea monitors are placed on select commercial fishing and processing vessels, at shoreside processing plants, and on motherships, although observers do not cover every vessel or facility.
+Fisheries observers work in U.S. domestic waters up to 200 miles from shore, and to a limited extent on U.S. and international vessels fishing the high seas.
 Observers monitor all types and sizes of vessels.
-The duration of an observer’s deployment can vary from one day to a month or more, depending on the fishery.
+The duration of an observer’s deployment can vary from one day to a few months, depending on the fishery.

 Who becomes an observer?

-We routinely contract with or permit private companies to recruit, hire, and provide observers.
+NOAA Fisheries contracts with or certifies private companies to recruit, hire, and deploy observers.
 Observer providers recruit for candidates who meet the following eligibility criteria:

-Education: Candidates must have a bachelor's degree from an accredited college or university with a major in one of the natural sciences, or with a combination of marine science and fisheries course work with specialized experience.
+Education: Candidates must have a bachelor's degree from an accredited college or university with a major in one of the natural sciences, including a combination of marine science and fisheries course work with specialized experience.

 Training: They must pass written and/or oral tests and must demonstrate their potential to collect accurate field data, and to react to unfamiliar situations at sea in a professional manner.

-Individual programs may have additional requirements, such as calculator and computer skills, current CPR and first aid certification, minimum physical condition standards, U.S. citizenship, and/or agreeing to a background check.
-For more information on becoming an observer contact the observer providers.
+Individual programs may have additional requirements, such as calculator and computer skills, current CPR and first aid certification, specific physical condition standards, U.S. citizenship, and/or agreeing to a background check.
+For more information on becoming an observer, contact an observer provider.

 What training do observers receive?

-Our regional observer programs train observers on species identification, fishery management and regulations, safety, and data collection.
-Although we do not routinely train observers in international fisheries, we have provided observer training to a number of countries, including Ghana, Korea, Vietnam, Indonesia, Fiji, Papua New Guinea, Kiribati, and the Cook Islands.
+NOAA Fisheries’ regional observer programs train observers on species identification, fishery management and regulations, safety, and data collection.
+Although NOAA Fisheries does not routinely train observers who work in international fisheries, the agency has provided observer training for a number of countries, including the Cook Islands, Fiji, Ghana, Indonesia, Kiribati, Korea, Papua New Guinea, and Vietnam.

 Is there another way to collect this information?

-For smaller boats that have limited deck and bunk space for observers, or in other fisheries where it is not feasible to use observers, so data are collected using logbooks, surveys, and electronic monitoring and reporting.
+For smaller boats that have limited deck and bunk space for observers, or in other fisheries where it is not feasible to use observers, data can be collected using logbooks, surveys, and electronic monitoring and reporting.

 Why are fisheries monitored by observer programs?

 The Magnuson-Stevens Act and the Marine Mammal Protection Act require the government to collect data on activities that affect marine resources.
 Many of the programs also satisfy requirements of the Endangered Species Act.
-The data collected by observer programs are often the best way to get current data on the status of many fisheries.
-Without observers and observer programs, there would not be sufficient data in many fisheries to effectively manage fish stocks and also determine fisheries impacts on protected species.
+Without observers and observer programs, there would not be sufficient data in many fisheries to effectively manage fish stocks and determine fisheries’ impacts on protected species.